humanmade/altis-enhanced-search/docs/cms-query-integration.md

 It is possible to control this behaviour and thus use the search index for non search queries that might otherwise be too slow to do in the database such as meta queries.

 Each query class accepts an array of parameters.
 ElasticPress checks for the value of an `ep_integrate` parameter, if this is true the query is performed by Elasticsearch instead of MySQL.
-For example:
+If the `s` (search) parameter is present `ep_integrate` will be set to `true` automatically.

+The following example sets `ep_integrate` to true for a non search query, that is any query where the `s` parameter is not used.

 ```php
 $posts = new WP_Query( [